standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 my doors to them.
 I am beginning to feel that they have spoilt my home long enough.”

-{77}Delia was silent, and Mr. Bentley turned back to the boys.
+Delia was silent, and Mr. Bentley turned back to the boys.

 “Come, come, walk a little more briskly, and as